 CERTH consists of five Institutes and the Central Directorate and is governed by its Board of Directors.
 The institutes are: the Information Technologies Institute (ITI), the Chemical Process & Energy Resources Institute (CPERI), the Hellenic Institute of Transport (HIT), the Institute of Applied Biosciences (INAB), and the Institute of Bio-Economy and Agri-Technology (iBO).

 With more than 800 people working at CERTH, the majority being scientists, CERTH is essentially a self-supported Research Centre generating an average annual turnover of ~ € 25 Million coming from: >30% from bilateral industrial research contracts, >60% from competitive research projects, and <10% as government institutional funding.

 CERTH has received numerous awards and distinctions such as the European Descartes Prize, the European Research Council (ERC) Advanced Grant, Microsoft International Contest Prize, the Trading Agents Competition Award and many more and is listed among the Top-25 of the EU’s Research Centres with the highest participation in H2020 competitive research grants.

-CERTH’s research results (more than 350 publications/year) have significant scientific impact (about 7,100 heterocitations/year).
+CERTH’s research results (more than 350 publications/year) have a significant scientific impact (about 7,100 heterocitations/year).